 A Big No No

-It’s not only chocolate that is bad for dogs, grapes and raisins could lead to kidney damage and you should absolutely NOT feed these fruits and vegetables to your dog:
+It’s not only chocolate that is bad for dogs, grapes and raisins could lead to kidney damage and you should absolutely NOT feed the following fruits and vegetables to your dog:

 - avocado pits